Updated: May 20

 Jumpsport - a great alternative, lots of different models and price points.
 We recommend the 570 pro for the larger bounce area

-Leaps & Bounds - firmer bounce, weight limit only 250 LBS
+Leaps & Rebounds - firmer bounce, weight limit only 250 LBS

 Amazon and other retailers have many bungee rebounders available.
 We have not personally tried them and therefore cannot recommend any other than the ones linked above.
 We do recommend a bungee rebounder over a spring version.
 Typically the lower the price the firmer the bounce and the more sound the rebounder makes while jumping on it.
 Not all models are created equal.
 If you have tried rebounding in the past and felt knee or back pain or any other type of pain it could be the rebounder.
 Rebounding is not right for everyone but before you give up this form of exercising we highly recommend trying a different model and/or brand.

 Will my spring rebounder work?
 Are bungees better than springs?

 The bounce is much smaller on springs than with bungee cords, because the shorter suspension of steel springs offers less elasticity.
 And while spring rebounders tend to be less expensive, they also tend to be of lower quality and harsher on your joints.

 Many rebounders have a weight limit of 300-450 LBS.
 It is important to read all of the details in the description. bellicon has a weight limit of 440 LBS with its strongest ULTRA bungees.
 JumpSport 570 Pro has a weight limit of 325 LBS.

 Is rebounding really low-impact?